Kiritsu/Kiritsu/README.md

 I'm a French software engineering student living in Le Havre, Normandy.

-I have been programming as a hobby for more than 7 years now.
+I have been programming as a hobby since I was 14.
 I have been studying IT in Le Havre, France, for 5 years.
 This year is my last year of university.

 I mainly use the .NET ecosystem but I'm fine with other tech' aswell.
 My thing is mostly backend and pure software programming.
 I also like doing some reverse engineering things and also making scripts to make my life easier.